Creating a sample dataset#

 Figure 2: Add dataset samples.#

-Figure 3: Browse provided sample dataset.#
+Figure 3: Browse the provided sample dataset.#

 This tutorial highlights the different actions needed to develop this component.